xuzhe0205/IOB_markovchain/README.md

 ## Notes

-This IOB game still has lots of room to improve, gameplays, rulls, UI, associated factor contributing to the Markov Chains analysis, etc.
+This IOB game still has lots of room to improve, gameplays, rulls, UI, associated factors contributing to the Markov Chains analysis, etc.

 -------------------- Originally created by Zhe Xu --------------------